-On January 29, the Powerball jackpot totaled more than $ 396 million, and someone won that amount.
-Such money can change your life, but not necessarily for the better.
-Several jackpot winners fell victim to the “lottery curse,” and some eventually went bankrupt, divorced, or even died, writes GOBankingRates.
+On January 29, the Powerball jackpot was over $ 396 million, and someone won that amount.
+That kind of money can change your life, but not necessarily for the better.
+Several jackpot winners fell victim to the "curse of the lottery" and some ended up bankrupt, divorced - or even died, writes GOBankingRates.

-“This is such a shock that they are not ready for it,” said Don McNay, financial advisor to the lottery winners.
-“This is the curse of the lottery, because winning worsened their lives, not improved.”
+“This is such a big shock that they are not ready for it,” said Don McNay, financial advisor to the lottery winners.
+"This is the curse of the lottery because winning made their lives worse, not better."

-If you still haven't won the Powerball jackpot, such “bad luck" may be a hidden gift of fate.
+If you still haven't won the Powerball jackpot, this “bad luck” can be a hidden gift from fate.

-Money does not make you happy - and it is.
+Money doesn't make you happy - and it does